Acceptance Devices | PAX A77 Terminal User Guide

 PAX Terminal Battery Seal Location and Removal

-5. Replace the battery.
+5. Replace the battery in the terminal.

 Charging the PAX Terminal Battery